R-Swift: Personal life

-R-Swift is married to Stacey, who is a cancer survivor, and together they now reside in Atlanta, Georgia.
-They have three daughters, who are Shayla, Jasmine, and Summer.
-Their only son died, who was Rodnie Jerome Graham, III, in 2009.
+Graham is married to Stacey, who is a cancer survivor, and together they now reside in Atlanta, Georgia.
+They have three daughters, Shayla, Jasmine, and Summer.
+Their only son, Rodnie Jerome Graham III, died in 2009.

 Music career

 His first album Elevation 81.02 was released in 2003, with I-66 Entertainment, the second album Revolutionary Theme Muzik was released with Cross Movement Records on June 19, 2007.
 On June 10, 2008, he released, his third album, Soapbox, that was his first album to debut on the Billboard Top Gospel Albums charts at No. 20.
 His fourth album would do likewise at No. 22, which was released on October 6, 2009, Anthem, also with Cross Movement.
 The fifth album, Apply Pressure, with Rhyme Council and Central South, was released on June 11, 2013, and this got on the aforementioned chart at No. 21, as well as, Christian Albums at No. 46.
 He is presently signed to Xist Music.